kailash-manasarovar/statement/docs/timeline/2023/october.md

 - Interesting, isn't it.
 - Another thing which is quite interesting is that when I was in Cauterets in September 2024, ostensibly fighting for my life, [I thought I saw her](../2024/september.md#rocio-vidal) at the Bistro du Boulevard with a bunch of Spaniards around lunchtime one afternoon.
 - This was the period I realized I could do nothing online without ill-meaning and unseen eyes being aware of it, and I was busy posting hand-written letters to as many people as I could.
-- I was also continuously sexually aroused at that time, all the way up in the Pyrenees, and my online activity was infested with porn.
+- I was also continuously sexually aroused at that time, all the way up in the Pyrenees for over a month already, and my online activity was infested with porn.
 - I was also having an extremely intimate conversation online with stalkers; one of whom I considered to be the trumpet teacher; the man I love.
 - The woman I saw was standing up in the crowd as if to point herself out; the others, mostly men, sitting down around her.
 - Was it important I saw her?